dianagudu/motley_cue/doc/source/running.rst

 Config files
 ^^^^^^^^^^^^

-This is a list of the required configuration files, which are usually present when you install ``motley_cue`` with a package manager:
+This is the list of the required configuration files, which are usually present when you install ``motley_cue`` with a package manager:

 .. toctree::
     :maxdepth: 1